Subchapter C - Pre-Trial Matters

 § 1-34 Pre-Trial Motions.

-(a) Pre-trial motions shall be consolidated and addressed to the administrative law judge as promptly as possible, and sufficiently in advance of the hearing to permit a timely decision to be made.
+(a) Pre-trial motions will be consolidated and addressed to the administrative law judge as promptly as possible, and sufficiently in advance of the trial to permit a timely decision to be made.
 Delay in presenting such a motion may, in the discretion of the administrative law judge, weigh against the granting of the motion, or may lead to the granting of the motion upon appropriate conditions.

-(c) Motion papers shall state the grounds upon which the motion is made and the relief or order sought.
-Motion papers shall include notice to all other parties of their time pursuant to subdivision (d) of this section to serve papers in opposition to the motion.
-Motion papers and papers in opposition shall be served on all other parties, and proof of service shall be filed with the papers.
-The filing of motion papers or papers in opposition by a representative who has not previously appeared shall constitute the filing of a notice of appearance by that representative, and shall conform to the requirements of § 1-11(b).
+(d) When a motion is made on papers, the motion papers must state the grounds upon which the motion is made and the relief or order sought.
+Motion papers must include notice to all other parties of their time pursuant to subdivision (d) of this section to serve papers in opposition to the motion.
+Motion papers and papers in opposition must be served on all other parties, and proof of service must be filed with the papers.
+The filing of motion papers or papers in opposition by a representative who has not previously appeared will constitute the filing of a notice of appearance by that representative, and must conform to the requirements of § 1-11(b).

-(d) Unless otherwise directed by the administrative law judge upon application or sua sponte, the opposing party shall file and serve responsive papers no later than eight days after service of the motion papers if service of the motion papers was personal or by electronic means, and no later than thirteen days after service if service of the motion papers was by mail.
+(e) Unless otherwise directed by the administrative law judge upon application or sua sponte, the opposing party must file and serve responsive papers no later than eight days after service of the motion papers if service of the motion papers was personal or by electronic means, and no later than thirteen days after service if service of the motion papers was by mail.

-(e) Reply papers shall not be filed unless authorized by the administrative law judge, and oral argument shall not be scheduled except upon the direction of the administrative law judge.
+(f) The moving party must not file reply papers unless authorized by the administrative law judge, and oral argument will not be scheduled except upon the direction of the administrative law judge.

-(f) Nothing in this section shall limit the applicability of other provisions to specific pre-trial motions.
-For instance, an application for withdrawal or substitution of counsel is also governed by § 1-12; an application for an adjournment is also governed by § 1-32; an application for issuance of a subpoena is also governed by § 1-43.
+(g) Nothing in this section limits the applicability of other provisions to specific pre-trial motions.
+For instance, an application for withdrawal or substitution of counsel is also governed by § 1-12; an application for an adjournment is also governed by § 1-32; and an application for issuance of a subpoena is also governed by § 1-43.